 5. Specialised Providers

 Vendor experience can be crucial for ensuring that companies receive the right recommendations for voice-specific risks such as robocalling and call spoofing.
-Because of this, it’s often helpful to work with a team that is specialised in voice, which allows companies to access services with more thorough protection and support than with other bundled solutions – especially for companies that require large-scale migrations.
+Because of this, it’s helpful to work with a team that is specialised in voice, which allows companies to access services with more thorough protection and support than with other bundled solutions – especially for companies that require large-scale migrations.
 When using an experienced provider that understands the complex challenges that come with migrating to the cloud, companies can rest assured that their voice services will be secured with the data encryption, user controls, and support they need for secure voice communications, which might not be as easy to find with an all-in-one solution.

 Get Started With Secure Voice for UCaaS